HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-request-intro.md

 The following data elements must always be present or must be supported if the data is present in the sending system ([Must Support](formal_specification.html#must-support) definition).
 They are presented below with a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition](#profile) below provides the formal summary, definitions, and terminology requirements.

-**Each Personal Functioning and Engagement Narrative History of Status must have:**
+**Each Personal Functioning and Engagement Device Request must have:**

 1. code[x]
 1. patient
 1. status

-**Each Personal Functioning and Engagement Narrative History of Status must support:**
+**Each Personal Functioning and Engagement Device Request must support:**

 1. authoredOn
 1. code[x]:CodeableConcept